Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/index.md

 Let's quickly look into what we've just wrote here.

-On the right-hand side of the equals sign, we are calling `Parse.String` to create a basic parser that will look for a sequence of characters that make up the string "null".
-This method produces a delegate of type `Parser<IEnumerable<char>>`, but since we're not particularly interested in the sequence of characters itself, we chain it with `Return` extension method that lets us specify a concrete object to return instead.
+On the right-hand side of the equals sign, we are calling `Parse.String(...)` to create a basic parser that will look for a sequence of characters that make up the string "null".
+This method produces a delegate of type `Parser<IEnumerable<char>>`, but since we're not particularly interested in the sequence of characters itself, we chain it with the `Return(...)` extension method that lets us specify a concrete object to return instead.
 Doing this also changes the delegate type to `Parser<JsonNull>`.

-It's worth noting that as we write this, no parsing actually happens just yet.
+It's worth noting that, as we write this, no parsing actually happens just yet.
 We are only building a delegate that can be later invoked to parse a particular input.

 If we call `JsonNull.Parse("null")` it will return an object of type `JsonNull`.
 If we try to call it on any other input, it will throw an exception with a detailed error.